freesewing/freesewing/markdown/dev/howtos/code/create-new-design/en.md

-These commands will clone your fork of the [freesewing/freesewing](https://github.com/freesewing/freesewing) repository on Github and set it up for development.
+These commands will clone your fork of the [freesewing/freesewing](https://github.com/freesewing/freesewing) repository on GitHub and set it up for development.